AdamStelmaszczyk/gtsa/README.md

 1. Specify game rules by subclassing `State` and `Move`.
 2. Create AI players with chosen algorithms.
 You can also play by yourself (`Human` class).
-3. Read the board state and output the move (typical for programming contests).
+3. Read the state and output the move (typical for programming contests).
-Alternatively, use `Tester` to play the whole game (typical for local testing).
+Alternatively, use `Tester` to play couple of games (typical for local testing).

 Implemented algorithms
 ---